kalosar/ffxiv-static/members/recruiting.md

 # Recruiting

-Limit Break is a New Hard Core static with aims to complete the next upcoming savage tier in the first week.
+Limit Break is a new sHC static with aims to complete the next upcoming savage tier in the first week.
 We wish to raid everyday when the tier releases, and have a team without toxicity.
 Limit Break’s standard encourages people to give and receive constructive feedback, helping out your team members so that we can get those clears.

 ## Available slots

 <VPTeamMembers size="small" :members="recruiting" />

-## Requirements
+## :page_with_curl: Requirements

-- Discord VC
+It is really important that you understand your class and job very well.
+You do not have to have experience in a hardcore static or ultimate, just have hardcore mindset and strong prog mentality.

-- Team Player
+:ballot_box_with_check: Discord VC <br>
-- Must have completed all of the current tier.
+:ballot_box_with_check: Team Player  <br>
-- It is really important that you understand your class and job very well.
-That being said, we expect a minimum best of purples for each kill.
+:ballot_box_with_check: Prog mentality  <br>
-- You do not have to have experience in a hardcore static, only have a hardcore mindset
+:ballot_box_with_check: Savage experience  <br>

-- No rules against partyfinder provided it’s not before the weekly clear.
+On top of this we are expecting our members to aquire pre-bis *(crafted and pentamelded, tome gear and extreme trial wepaon)*.
+We can help out with crafting :hammer_and_pick: if needed.

-## Schedule
+## :date: Schedule

 To complete our aim, there will be daily raiding for 12 hours a day upon release, with breaks throughtout the day.
 You will be expected to take the first week off work.
 If a clear has not been achieved in the first week, then the second week onwards we will be raiding daily at a reduced schedule to fit with work.
 Once cleared, raid days will be reduced to one reclear day a week.